-Complex decisions fail when trust is replaced by persuasion, politics or decisions that people don’t truly own.
+Complex change fails when trust is replaced by persuasion, politics or decisions that people don’t truly own.

 BestPractice.Club is for change leaders who want to make decisions that they — and their teams — can defend, communicate and commit to.